BV-BRC/AMRMetadataReview_2021/README.md

 For reference with respect to compute requirements: these models were built on a machine that has 144 total logical processors and 1 TB of RAM.
 These models still required multiple *days* of training using this server.

+# GenomicModelCreator Directory

+This directory contains the scripts needed to build AMR models for this repository.
+Please see the README in the *GenomicModelCreator* directory for more information about this.

 # Tabular Directory

 This directory contains all the raw tabular files that were used to generate the models.
 It contains 3 files: